yashu1wwww/Bookmyshow-movies-auto-ratings-with-multiple-accounts/README.md

 # Bookmyshow-auto-ratings-with-multiple-accounts
 Bookmyshow auto ratings with multiple mails using python with selenium

-Replace Which Movie You Want To Rate Now In 12th Line with url

-replace your email id with 24th line
+replace your email id with 27th line & replace in below codes where emails are asked with https://generator.email/blog/gmail-generator for unlimited dot mails

 👉use these technique to enter otp fastly https://youtu.be/kKkhecWiWbc

-use proxy for hide ip address where interest is coming from same place

 and rating values in 48th line which rating you want like these 0,10